cassiobj/PCM-Python_lib/README.md

 Prerequisites

 1. Python 2.7: Ensure that Python 2.7 is installed on your system.
-2. Oracle BRM 7.5: Ensure that Oracle BRM 7.5 is installed and properly configured.
+2. Oracle BRM 7.5 PCM Lib Installed

 Installation Steps